RED BARN’S BIG NIGHT OUT PROGRAM FOR THE 2024 – 2025 SEASON IS NOW IN ITS Fourth YEAR

 How This Came About

 The data we collect on our customers and just a look around the audience will tell you that in the past our traditional audience skews older and wealthier than the average resident.
-Two tickets cost $106 with fees.
+Two tickets cost at least $116 with fees.
 Think about how strapped the working class is on our island, especially with the cost of housing.

 Mimi McDonald, Managing Director, Joy Hawkins Artistic Director and the Red Barn Board have always been generous in providing tickets to those who asked but wanted a more formal program and wanted to expand the audience beyond the usual suspects.
 Red Barn doesn’t have the wherewithal to figure out who’s in need and then provide them with tickets.
 But the grants specifically called for arts organizations to partner with other organizations in the community.
 And THAT was the aha moment that made the Big Night Out project click.
 Instead of Red Barn finding a way to identify people in need, it could partner with organizations already serving those in need.
 Red Barn gives these organizations the tickets and they in turn give them to worthy clients.